smart-data-models/dataModel.Streetlighting/StreetlightFeeder/doc/spec_DE.md

       x-ngsi:
         type: Property
     source:
       description: 'A sequence of characters giving the original source of the entity data as a URL.
-Recommended to be the fully qualified domain name of the source provider, or the URL to the source object.'
+Recommended to be the fully qualified domain name of the source provider, or the URL to the source object'
       type: string
       x-ngsi:
         type: Property
     totalActivePower:
-      description: 'Total active power consumed by all phases.'
+      description: Total active power consumed by all phases
       type: number
       x-ngsi:
         model: https://schema.org/Number
         type: Property
     totalReactivePower:
-      description: 'Total reactive power for all phases.'
+      description: Total reactive power for all phases
       type: number
       x-ngsi:
         model: https://schema.org/Number
         type: Property
     type:
-      description: 'NGSI entity type.
-It has to be StreetlightFeeder'
+      description: NGSI entity type.
+It has to be StreetlightFeeder
       enum:
         - StreetlightFeeder
       type: string